libreswitch/ops/docs/syslog_remote_design.md

 severity      | Filter syslog messages with severity.
 Only
               | messages with severity higher than or equal to
               | the specified value will be sent to the remote
               | server.
-The default is "debug".
+The default is "info".
 =================================================================
 ```